President, C2 Communications

 Jessica Guth, a Naples, FL native, joins The SWFL 100 as a contributing columnist and photographer.

-Guth holds a Bachelor of Science in Legal Studies and is in the Masters program at Hodges University.
+Guth holds a Masters of Legal Studies from Hodges University.
 Guth is currently a Florida Registered Paralegal with a local law enforcement agency.

 Guth is passionate about adventure travel with her two young children and fly fishing with her mother.
 She volunteers with her son’s Cub Scout Pack and can often be found cheering for her daughter at gymnastics and son at baseball games.